 What the readers think of Bangalore.

-There are some interesting and complicated characters in Bangalore and without knowing their back-story, without explaining what made them who they are, why they behave as they do under stress, might appear to be incongruous or at least be far-fetched.
+There are some interesting and complicated characters in Bangalore and without knowing their back-story, without explaining what made them who they are, why they behave as they do under stress, they might appear to be incongruous or at least be far-fetched.
+See what you think.
 This is what a lady wrote on the Inkitt web site.

 Unlike the previous reviewer, I, as a reader, was thrilled to read all the back story, it makes the book more interesting and emotionally connected to the current situation.
 The similarities between Lachlan meeting his deceitful wife in a hospital and his grandson meeting his new love in hospital are a lovely twist.
 Lachlan’s naivety in his wife and her family were the ruin of his marriage.
 His protection of his family at the cost of his own happiness is a great sacrifice, but he was wise enough to see his son make the same mistake and silently protect both him and their home from predators like Michelle.
 To me, the military protection was a side note to the main story, which is Bangalore, the property and the magic it holds on the people who live there.
 Congratulations on writing a fascinating book on Australia, it’s large homestead lifestyle and the interaction between the various people who live there.
 The respect given to the local people who have lived for generations on that land is noted and applauded.
 It’s such a natural part of the story, the history of the area.
 I doubt that there would have been much prejudice when Bangalore was first settled.
 An Indian Princess and a Scot with a bunch of Afghan traders?
 The local community would have been happy to welcome them.
 That’s another story I’m sure.
 Keep writing, looking forward to the next book.